How to Stay Global

 Enter the annual Photo Contest

-Every winter term, the Study Abroad Office holds a photo contest for students that studied abroad in the past year.
-Gift cards are awarded to winning photos, with a grand prize of $200.
+Every winter term, the Office of Global Engagement holds a photo contest for students that studied abroad in the past year.
+Gift cards are awarded to the winning photos.

 Internationalize your Academics